castmetal/binary-object-search-case/README.md

 # binary-object-search-case
-Implement a binary search on object example
+Implements a binary search on object example